jacomyal/sigma.js/plugins/sigma.plugins.activeState/README.md

 ````

 **setEdgesBy( *function* )** : *sigma.plugins.activeState*
- * The method will set the edges that pass a specified truth test (i.e. predicate) as `active`, or as `inactive` otherwise.
+ * The method will set the visible edges that pass a specified truth test (i.e. predicate) as `active`, or as `inactive` otherwise.
 The method must be called with the predicate, which is a function that takes a node as argument and returns a boolean.
 The context of the predicate is ``sigma.graph``.
  * The method returns the plugin instance.

 **invertNodes()** : *sigma.plugins.activeState*
- * The method will set the active nodes as `inactive` and the other nodes as `active`.
+ * The method will set the active nodes as `inactive` and the other visible nodes as `active`.
  * The method returns the plugin instance.

 **invertEdges()** : *sigma.plugins.activeState*
- * The method will set the active edges as `inactive` and the other edges as `active`.
+ * The method will set the active edges as `inactive` and the other visible edges as `active`.
  * The method returns the plugin instance.

 Don't forget to call `sigInst.refresh()` after calling these methods to update the visualization.